thunderstore-io/thunderstore-ui/README.md

 up the whole service stack.
 Additionally it showcases the existing components, promoting reusability.

-To start Storybook, run `yarn workspace @thunderstore/storybook storybook`.
-To start Cyberstorm Storybook, run `yarn workspace @thunderstore/cyberstorm-storybook storybook`.
+To start Storybook, run `yarn workspace @thunderstore/cyberstorm-storybook storybook`.
 Storybook can then be accessed at [http://localhost:6006/].

-When creating new components for `@thunderstore/components`, add stories for them by creating files under `apps/storybook/stories/components`.
+When creating new components for `@thunderstore/cyberstorm`, add stories for them by creating files under `apps/cyberstorm-storybook/stories`.
 See the existing files for examples.

-To add stories for other packages, first edit the `stories` setting specified at `apps/storybook/.storybook/main.js` so Storybook is aware of your story files.

-To upgrade Storybook when it informs you about new version being available, run the given `npx sb@latest upgrade` command in `apps/storybook` directory.
+To upgrade Storybook when it informs you about new version being available, run the given `npx sb@latest upgrade` command in `apps/cyberstorm-storybook` directory.

 ### Chromatic